lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

 -   Mature, solid and battle tested
--   For perfectionists (like you)
--   For people with deadlines (like you)
+-   For perfectionists with deadlines (like you)
 -   Vast ecosystem - over 4k projects.ref[1]

 .bottom[